taatuut/ebmsolace/README.md

 Add relevant information to configuration file `config.json`.

 ## Publishing
 To run a Solace broker use Solace PubSub+ Cloud platform or a local Solace event broker container image.
 To run a local broker use a tool like Docker Desktop or Podman Desktop, or go without desktop and use something like `colima`.
-When using a local broker make sure a container runtime is started.

 This demo assumes using a local broker but configuration settings can be changed to work with a cloud broker too.

-1.

-To run a Solace PubSub+ Event Broker container image run the following command.
+1. To run a Solace PubSub+ Event Broker container image run the following command.
 Note that the usage of environment variables assumes these are sourced before, also on Mac OS port 55555 must be mapped to 55554 as this is a reserved port since MacOS Big Sur.

 ```
 docker run -d -p 8080:8080 -p 55554:55555 -p 8008:8008 -p 1883:1883 -p 8000:8000 -p 5672:5672 -p 9000:9000 -p 2222:2222 --shm-size=2g --env username_admin_globalaccesslevel=$SOLACE_USER --env username_admin_password=$SOLACE_PASS --name=$SOLACE_NAME solace/solace-pubsub-standard
 ```

-2.

-Open Solace PubSub+ Event Broker management console at http://localhost:8080/.
+2. Open Solace PubSub+ Event Broker management console at http://localhost:8080/.
 To configure the Solace broker run `python3 ez_broker_configuration.py`.
-This creates required queue and subscription if not existing.
-Will outoput somethign like:
+This creates required queue and subscription if not existing and will outoput something like below.
+Then check Broker management / Messaging / Queues for information on the configured queue.

 ```
 Queue 'CUSTOM-QNAME-ebms' does not exist.
 Creating...